-“Borrowing is a consequence of cultural contact between two language communities.
-Borrowing of words can go in both directions between the two languages in contact, but often there is an asymmetry, such that more words go from one side to the other.
-In this case the source language community has some advantage of power, prestige and/or wealth that makes the objects and ideas it brings desirable and useful to the borrowing language community.
-For example, the Germanic tribes in the first few centuries A.D. adopted numerous loanwords from Latin as they adopted new products via trade with the Romans.
-Few Germanic words, on the other hand, passed into Latin. “
+“Borrowing is a consequence of cultural contact between two language communities and can go in both directions.
+But often there is an asymmetry where more words go from one side to the other.
+In this case, the source language community has some advantage of power, prestige and/or wealth that makes the objects and ideas it brings desirable and useful to the borrowing language community.

 And according to Encyclopedia Britannica:

-Makes sense.
-For the same reason the whole world says “television”, “telephone” or “internet”.
-At the same time it is highly unlikely that whole nation will just start using a word from a foreign language for the word that already exists in their own.
-Number of Albanian loanwords in Slavic languages of Balkans is virtually zero.
-If we consider that majority of the words on this list are archaisms that relate to agriculture, animal domestication, habitation and superstition it is not hard to understand that contact between Slavs and Albanians had to be a very early one.
-It is otherwise impossible to imagine that Albanians did not have these words in their dictionary before the supposed arrival of Slavs in the 6th century.
+This kind of explanation makes perfect sense.
+For the same reason, the whole world says “television”, “telephone” or “internet”.
+At the same time, it is highly unlikely that the whole nation will just start using a word from a foreign language in place of the word they already have.
+The number of Albanian loanwords in the Slavic languages of Balkans is virtually zero.
+The majority of the words on this list are archaisms that relate to agriculture, animal domestication, habitation, and superstition.
+Therefore, the contact between Slavs and Albanians was an early one.
+It is otherwise impossible to imagine that Albanians did not have these words in their dictionary, before the supposed arrival of Slavs in the 6th century.